Rohit-rp12/JAVA-codestreak/README.md

 Day-2 Operators
 1 combine code for all operators(Take sum amount from user and return the no. of denomination of notes needed to cover that amount)

+Day-3 If-else Conditional Statements
+6 codes Max of 2 no., max of 3 no.(2 appproaches), odd-even , basic concepts